Olex2/help/gui/EN/info/refinement_indicators.md

 Absorption coefficient calculated from the cell contents, density, and radiation wavelength.

 ## Mean Shift
 Average change in parameters (atomic coordinates, displacement parameters, etc.) between refinement cycles.
-A large value of the **mean shift** indicates that the refinement has not yet converged, while a value of zero indicates that the refinement has converged.
+A large value of **Mean Shift** indicates that the refinement has not yet converged, while a value of zero indicates that the refinement has converged.

 ## Max Shift
 Maximum change in parameters (atomic coordinates, displacement parameters, etc.) between refinement cycles.
-A large value of **max shift** indicates that the refinement has not yet converged, while a value of zero indicates that the refinement has converged.
+A large value of **Max Shift** indicates that the refinement has not yet converged, while a value of zero indicates that the refinement has converged.